mauget/word-freq/README.md

 ## Toolchain

 We used node.js v15.14.0.
-Our development machine is an Apple M1, but the project runs on Linux or Windows 10 proficed that node is installed.
+Our development machine is an Apple M1, but the project runs on Linux or Windows 10 if node is present.

 ## Invocation and Results
 From a command terninal: